healtac2024/healtac2024.github.io/_pages/programme.md

 <td style="padding: 5px; border-color: #e9e9e9; line-height: 1.42857; vertical-align: top;">Open community forum and discussions:&nbsp;
 <button class="collapsible">Session 1</button>
 <div class="content">
-  <p style=" color: #6495ED; background-color: #F0F8FF; text-decoration: none;">This is an open slot for colleagues to briefly inform the community about any ongoing or future activities, initiatives, projects, etc. It can be used to invite collaborations, highlight opportunities and challenges, etc. Every speaker will have 3 minutes.</p>
+  <p style="color: black; background-color: white; text-decoration: none;">This is an open slot for colleagues to briefly inform the community about any ongoing or future activities, initiatives, projects, etc. It can be used to invite collaborations, highlight opportunities and challenges, etc. Every speaker will have 3 minutes.</p>
 </div></td>
 </tr>
 <tr>